Azure/azure-openapi-validator/CONTRIBUTING.md

 ### spectral rule
-please refer to https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTg5-custom-rulesets firstly. and follow below steps to add a rule for azure.
+please refer to https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTg5-custom-rulesets firstly. and follow below steps to add a rule for azure rest api specs.

 - add a custom function in 'packages\rulesets\spectral\functions'
 - add a rule config to the proper ruleset configuaration , current we have 3 ruleset configurations: